List of Marvel Comics characters: M: Mercy in other media

 Mercy appears in The Incredible Hulk: Ultimate Destruction, voiced by Vanessa Marshall.
-This version is Emil Blonsky's bodyguard who assists in eliminating gamma-irradiated beings, and obtained her powers from gamma radiation that was used to cure her brain tumor.
-She is later killed by Blonsky after attempting to tell the Hulk about his plans.
+This version is Emil Blonsky's bodyguard who assists in eliminating gamma-irradiated beings and obtained her powers from gamma radiation that was used to cure her brain tumor.
+She is later killed by Blonsky after attempting to tell the Hulk about Blonsky's plans.

 Meridius

-Meridius is a character appearing in American comic books published by Marvel Comics.

 Meridius is a time-traveling Symbiote being and a King in Black.
-He would later be revealed to be a future version of Eddie Brock alongside Bedlam, Wilde, Tyro, Finnegan, and Eventuality.
+He would later be revealed to be one of several future versions of Eddie Brock.

+William Metzger

+William Metzger was created by writer Joe Casey and artist Steve Rude, and solely appeared in the miniseries X-Men: Children of the Atom #1 (1999).
+Metzger was the head of the Anti-Mutant Militia before being killed by Magneto.
+Metzger was modeled after white supremacist Tom Metzger.

+William Metzger in other media

+William Metzger appears in Spider-Man: Brand New Day, portrayed by Tramell Tillman.
+This version is the head of the Department of Damage Control.

 Microbe

 Microbe (Zachary Smith Jr.) is a superhero appearing in Marvel Comics.
-The character, created by Skottie Young and Zeb Wells, first appeared in New Warriors (vol. 3) #1.
+The character, created by Skottie Young and Zeb Wells, first appeared in The New Warriors (vol. 3) #1.
 He is a mutant with the ability to communicate with germs and other microscopic organisms.
 He was a member of the New Warriors.

-Smith has a rather tragic past.
-His biological father, a prominent medical researcher, thought he had discovered a way to cure previously incurable diseases.
-Instead, it turned out that Microbe had unknowingly used his mutant power and "talked" the diseases into acting out the results his father wanted.
-Disgraced, his father disowned Microbe, leaving the teen heartbroken and alone.
+Zachary's father, a prominent medical researcher, thought he had discovered a way to cure previously incurable diseases.
+Instead, it turned out that Zachary had unknowingly used his mutant power and "talked" the diseases into acting out the results his father wanted.
+Disgraced, his father disowned Zachary, leaving the teen heartbroken and alone.
 Out of compassion, Night Thrasher adopted him and began training him to be a superhero, making him a member of the New Warriors.

-While tracking some escaped supervillains with the New Warriors, Microbe, alongside his foster father Night Thrasher, is killed in Stamford, Connecticut as part of the New Warriors reality show.
+While tracking a group of escaped supervillains with the New Warriors, Microbe, along with most of the New Warriors, is killed in an explosion caused by Nitro.
 This event sparks the need for the Superhuman Registration Act and the ensuing Civil War, as well as making the surviving and former New Warriors members the most hated people in the US.